How to write an Issue Paper

 For example: if we don’t act fast and solve this problem, this will happen…

-As you read and research what is going to be in your paper, put down in writing all the remarks, thoughts, and relevant ideas that may pop up in your mind.
+As you read and research what will be in your paper, write all the remarks, thoughts, and relevant ideas that may pop up in your mind.

 This section contains the probable solutions to the discussed issues.
 It states:

-It restates the thesis and relates the work back to the introduction.
-Just like writing a survey paper, this step involves summation and presentation of key points of the entire paper.
+It restates the thesis and relates the work to the introduction.
+Just like writing a survey paper, this step involves the summation and presentation of key points of the entire paper.

 If the provided plans, steps, and guidelines are followed, you will not only be able to write a good issue paper but also convince your readers and audience on why the issue stated should be looked into.

-As you read and research what is going to be in your paper, put down in writing all the remarks, thoughts, and relevant ideas that may pop up in your mind.
+As you read and research what will be in your paper, write all the remarks, thoughts, and relevant ideas that may pop up in your mind.

-The conclusion is a way of bringing closure for the reader regarding the paper by bringing thoughts together in a particular manner.
+The conclusion brings closure for the reader regarding the paper by bringing thoughts together in a particular manner.

 In a way, it should answer the following: